Welcome to the David Shepherd Cricket Trust where we support young cricketers in Devon.

-- The clubs (and their youth sections in particular), the coaches that work with young cricketers, the Devon Association of Cricket Officials, County Age Group Cricket and the four Districts in Devon
+- The clubs (and their youth sections in particular), the coaches that work with young cricketers, the Devon Association of Cricket Officials and County Age Group Cricket

-- We are also very proud of our close relationship with Devon Cricket Board and Devon County Cricket Club with whom we work to support programmes such as the Devon Youth Cricket Association and the Devon Lions
+- We are also very proud of our close relationship with Devon Cricket Board and Devon County Cricket Club with whom we supported programmes such as the Devon Academy and the Devon Youth Cricket Association

-- We are also grateful to people like Patrick Eagar who have given the photos of Shep that are displayed on this site
+- We are also grateful to people such as Patrick Eagar, who have given the photos of David Shepherd that are displayed on this site